Xehanort: Appearances

-Xehanort is re-established as an elderly Keyblade Master from the Destiny Islands who acquired the means to transplant a piece of his heart into the bodies of others, which he uses to orchestrate the events up to Kingdom Hearts III to suit his agenda.
+Xehanort is established in Kingdom Hearts Birth by Sleep as an elderly Keyblade Master from the Destiny Islands who acquired the means to transplant a piece of his heart into the bodies of others, which he uses to orchestrate the events up to Kingdom Hearts III to suit his agenda.
 Throughout the series, Xehanort is driven by an obsessive interest in the Keyblade War, a historic cataclysm that produced the universe's present, fragmented state.
-In Kingdom Hearts Birth by Sleep, he attempts to use the hearts of his pupils Ventus and Vanitas to forge the χ-blade and unlock Kingdom Hearts to incite another war and create a new world where light and darkness exist in perfect balance.
-He transfers his heart into Terra's body to prolong his own life, but is defeated by Ventus, Terra, and Aqua and rendered amnesiac.
+In Birth by Sleep, he attempts to use the hearts of his pupils Ventus and Vanitas to forge the χ-blade and unlock Kingdom Hearts to incite another war and create a new world where light and darkness exist in perfect balance.
+He transfers his heart into Terra's body to prolong his own life, but is defeated by Aqua and rendered amnesiac.
 In Kingdom Hearts 3D: Dream Drop Distance, Xehanort returns to his original form following the destruction of Ansem and Xemnas, who are revealed to have been created to re-enact his original plan.
 He intends to gather seven "guardians of light" and thirteen "seekers of darkness" in the form of the Princesses of Heart and Organization XIII, respectively.
 He uses time travel to assemble Ansem, Xemnas, and other versions of himself from across time into a new Organization, sending their hearts into replica bodies to co-exist with their present selves.
 In Kingdom Hearts III, after he and his past selves are defeated, Xehanort surrenders and allows his heart to pass on together with his former friend Eraqus.
-The mobile game Kingdom Hearts Dark Road explores Xehanort's time training with Eraqus in his youth and reveals him to be the descendant of Ephemer.
+Xehanort's first playable appearance is in the mobile game Kingdom Hearts Dark Road, which explores his time training with Eraqus in his youth and reveals him to be the descendant of Ephemer.

+Various other incarnations of Xehanort also appear across the series: